timebertt/kubernetes-controller-sharding/README.md

 See [Getting Started With Controller Sharding](docs/getting-started.md) for a quick start with this project.

-I presented this project at KubeCon Europe 2025.
+I presented this project at KubeCon Europe 2025 London ([recording](https://youtu.be/OTzd9eTtLRA)) and ContainerDays 2025 Hamburg ([recording](https://youtu.be/SEy-Z00SSpM)).
-Check out the [recording](https://youtu.be/OTzd9eTtLRA) for a 30-minute overview with demos!
+Check out the recordings for a 30-minute overview with demos!

-> [!NOTE]
-> If you're attending the ContainerDays Conference 2025 in Hamburg, swing by for a talk about this project!
-Find my talk on the [agenda](https://www.containerdays.io/containerdays-conference-2025/agenda/#sz-session-896315).

 ## About ℹ️